 - Check Out Current Nainital Hotel Deals on Tripadvisor and Save

-Mussoorie is another super popular weekend destination for north Indians, as well as honeymooners.
+Mussoorie is another popular weekend destination for north Indians, as well as honeymooners.
 One of the main reasons for this is because it has a lot of facilities developed especially for tourists.
 Take a cable car to Gun Hill, enjoy a beautiful nature walk along Camel's Back Road, have a picnic at Kempty Falls, or ride a horse up to Lal Tibba (the highest peak in Mussoorie).
 Mussoorie also offers a superb view of the Himalayas.
 If you're looking for a quieter alternative nearby, check out Landour.

 - Check Out Current Mussoorie Hotel Deals on Tripadvisor and Save

-Almora, now capital of the Kumaon region, was established as the summer capital of Chand kings in 1560.
+Almora, now the capital of the Kumaon region, was established as the summer capital of Chand kings in 1560.
 It attracts its share of foreigners who head to nearby Kasar Devi Temple, where Swami Vivekananda meditated.
 There are some chilled out places to stay in the area, such as Kasar Rainbow Resort and Mohan's Binsar Retreat, as well as inexpensive guesthouses with private cottages just outside Almora town.
 Around Almora, you'll find the Binsar Wildlife Sanctuary, Kausani (where Gandhi spent time writing his Bhagavad Gita treatise), Ranikhet and the Jageshwar temple complex.

-- Location: About 8 hours drive northeast of Delhi.
+- Location: About nine hours drive northeast of Delhi.

 - Check Out Current Almora Hotel Deals on Tripadvisor and Save

-The remarkable landscape of The Valley of Flowers National Park in the Gharwal region comes alive with the monsoon rain.
-This high-altitude Himalayan valley has around 300 different varieties of alpine flowers, which appear as a bright carpet of color against a mountainous snow capped background.
+The remarkable landscape of The Valley of Flowers National Park in the Garhwal region comes alive with the monsoon rain.
+This high-altitude Himalayan valley has around 300 different varieties of alpine flowers, which appear as a bright carpet of color against a mountainous snow-capped background.
 It's a popular trekking destination, open from the start of June until the end of October.

 Magical Munsiyari, a small town surrounded by towering mountains in the Pithoragarh district of Uttarakhand, is paradise for mountaineers and trekkers.
 Blazing sunsets create a stunning backdrop of color-stained peaks there.
 However, the hiking and trekking routes are the biggest draws.
-Munsiyari is the base for the challenging eight-day Milam Glacier Trek, and the much easier 2-3 hour trek to Khalia Top is another attraction.
+Munsiyari is the base for the challenging nine-day Milam Glacier Trek, and the much easier two- to three-hour trek to Khalia Top is another attraction.
 The Tribal Heritage Museum, filled with artifacts from Munsiyari's trade with Tibet on the ancient salt route, is also worth seeing.
 Milam Inn, albeit basic, is the best place to stay in Munsiyari and it offers fabulous mountain views from the guest rooms.